-HAP-242 has been around for many years in essentially the same compact and portable form.
+HAP-242 has been around for many years in essentially the same cheap, compact, and reasonably portable form.

 HAP242-UC's AHAM-certified CADRs are;

-Official room size rating is room size to 109 square feet, too big as always.
+Official AHAM room size rating is room size to 109 square feet, too big as always.

 HAP412N-U is a small "tower" air purifier with a HEPA-Type filter.

 This is a 2.0 micron filter, it allows the vast majority of airborne particulate (and most of the chemical vapors) to zoom on through.

 A three-speed fan and user-controllable ionizer round out the picture.

 Advertised for rooms up to 120 sq. ft., based on a Smoke CADR of 76, Holmes HAP412N-U has a filter using Arm & Hammer Baking Soda for odor removal.